thiagomoreira98/pluscode-typesense/README.md

-# PlusCode Typesense
+# Search Typesense

-A Python service that integrates Plus Codes with Typesense to enable efficient geospatial product search using postal codes (CEP) for Brazilian addresses.
+A Python service integrates with Typesense to enable efficient geospatial product search using postal codes (CEP) for Brazilian addresses.

 ## Overview